 The City of Selkirk’s heraldic symbol, commonly referred to as the “city crest” or the “city’s coat of arms” is an important symbol for the city.
 It was designed in 1982 as part of the City’s centennial celebrations and represents Selkirk’s proud history.
 In recent years the City has used the crest as its logo.
 With our new brand, this will no longer be the case.
 While you will see the crest less often – it will not be going away.
 The crest will continue to be used as the City’s official seal and will remain a central part of the City’s official flag.
 The crest will continue to be used to represent the city governance and will appear on very formal or ceremonial documents and as the symbol for Mayor and Council.
 This practice is similar to the practice followed by many major Canadian cities such as Vancouver, Toronto, Winnipeg and Montreal.

-What is the City going to do with the new brand?
+What is the City going to do with the brand?

-Over the next few years the City will apply the new logo and brand styling to signage, documents, stationary, our website and advertisements.
-We will thoughtfully and cost-effectively roll out the new branded images.
-More importantly, the City will be working hard over the next few years to bring improvements to how we manage the city and deliver services to citizens.
+The City will apply the logo and brand styling to signage, documents, stationary, our website and advertisements.
+We will thoughtfully and cost-effectively use these branded images.
+More importantly, the City is working hard to bring improvements to how we manage the city and deliver services to citizens.
 We want to create the “brand experiences” that will help us shape how residents and other stakeholders think and feel about Selkirk.
 To truly revitalize the city’s image – we have to keep our “brand promise”.
 We have to build a vibrant regional hub for commerce, culture and recreation and provide the best opportunities an urban centre can offer.

 A big benefit of the new brand is that it has helped us clarify and focus on the key messages that we want to share about our City.
 While we have many positive things to say – it’s critical to distill these messages into a few powerful statements that will drive the community pride and economic growth we desire.